The Big Don't Argue

 The Big Don't Argue is the third studio album released by Australian rock band Weddings Parties Anything.
-The album was produced by Jim Dickinson, who had worked with Big Star and the Rolling Stones."A Tale they won't Believe" relates to a tale from Australia’s colonial past, a macabre account of escaped convicts making their way across Tasmania, resorting to cannibalism to survive the long trek in the bush.
-It was based on a passage in Robert Hughes’ The Fatal Shore.
+The album was produced by Jim Dickinson, who had worked with Big Star and the Rolling Stones.
+"A Tale They Won't Believe" relates to a story from Australia’s colonial past, a macabre account of escaped convicts making their way across Tasmania, resorting to cannibalism to survive the long trek in the bush.
+It was based on a passage in Robert Hughes' The Fatal Shore.